 Superseded - Hospital Visitors Direction (No. 11)

 This direction has been superseded on 8 January 2021.
-See the current Hospital Visitors Direction (No. 18).
+See the current Hospital Visitor Entry Direction (No. 2).

 Effective from: 1am AEST 4 January 2021